Alcohol Harms Your Sleep: Here’s HowUpdated on September 24, 2020

 Under the influence of alcohol, the muscles and tissues in the back of the throat become loose and more relaxed.
 In the process, the airway becomes constricted, which can increase the risk of snoring and sleep apnea.

 Sleep apnea is a medical problem marked by temporary pauses in breathing during the night.
 Drinking alcohol at night is a risk factor for this condition as it can create apneas even in people who are otherwise asymptomatic.

 Alcohol is not the only risk factor for sleep apnea.
 Having anatomical features that narrow the airway, being overweight, sleeping on your back, and having a family history of sleep apnea can all increase a person’s chances of having this condition.
 Drinking alcohol may contribute even more to apneas in people who have co-occurring risk factors.

 The health consequences of sleep apnea are significant.
-A primary symptom is poor sleep and excessive daytime sleepiness.
+Primary symptoms are poor sleep as well as excessive daytime sleepiness.
 Alcohol-related sleep apnea may induce numerous awakenings during the night as a result of reduced breathing and may prevent getting as much oxygen as they need to have restorative sleep.

 The dangers of sleep apnea aren’t limited just to poor sleep.
 Sleep apnea can contribute to other health problems including risks of high blood pressure, heart attack, and stroke.
 It has been found to be associated with a higher risk of emotional health issues including depression.
 In this way, the effects of alcohol on breathing at night can affect health on multiple levels.